-This place is basically a tequila mecca, but they're heavy on the mezcal, too.
-With a rotating "Agave List" sitting on one long shelf behind the bar, it's got 25 bottles; industry faves, a few newcomers and a couple of rare bottles that even the most seasoned agave drinker might not recognise.
-They weave their way in and out of the cocktail menu or are paired with flavour enhancers to compliment the notes of the spirits.
-It's a full agave education and the learning never stops.
+This place is basically a tequila mecca, but it's heavy on the mezcal, too.
+With a rotating "Agave List" sitting on one long shelf behind the bar, it's got 25 bottles: industry faves, a few newcomers and a couple of rare bottles that even the most seasoned agave drinker might not recognise.
+They weave their way in and out of the cocktail menu or are paired with flavour enhancers to complement the notes of the spirits.
+It's a full agave education, and the learning never stops.
 Always easy for BarChick to justify a return visit!
 And if you're South, be sure to check out Hacha's second home in Brixton.

 378 Kingsland Road, London E8 4AA

 Happiness is all about good drinks and good vibes, nothing too fancy or in your face; it’s a small oasis away from the edgy haircuts and art collectives that usually fill this hood.
-All laid back, low lit and sexy, the small hidden tables are bang on if you’re on a hot date and up at the bar you’ll find drinkers who know what they’re doing.
-Hit it up for laid-back cocktails to start off your night, or to settle in for a menu long session.
+All low-lit and sexy, the small hidden tables are bang on if you’re on a hot date, and up at the bar, you’ll find drinkers who know what they’re doing.
+Hit it up for laid-back cocktails to start off your night, or settle in for a menu-long session.
 Trust us, you’ll want to try them all.

 8-9 Hoxton Square, London N1 6NU

-Wandering down the stairs into Hawksmoor Spitalfields Bar, you might feel like you’re in the library of an Oxford College.
+Wandering down the stairs into Hawksmoor's Spitalfields bar, you might feel like you’re in the library of an Oxford College.
 Dark wood lines the walls and floors, there are tiles from old tube stations, and there are three sexy booths to slide into.
 The bartenders are all cocktail legends here, providing flawless service and constantly nailing it with all sorts of original drinks on offer.
 You can’t come to Hawksmoor and not try the legendary Shaky Pete’s Ginger Brew - it’ll blow any hangover out of the water.

 157A Commercial St, London E1 6BJ